Randolph Caldecott

-Randolph Caldecott (/ˈkɔːldəkɒt/ KAWL-də-kot; 22 March 1846 – 12 February 1886) was a British artist and illustrator, born in Chester.
-The Caldecott Medal was named in his honour.
-He exercised his art chiefly in book illustrations.
-His abilities as an artist were promptly and generously recognised by the Royal Academy.
-Caldecott greatly influenced illustration of children's books during the nineteenth century.
-Two books illustrated by him, priced at a shilling each, were published every Christmas for eight years.

-Caldecott also illustrated novels and accounts of foreign travel, made humorous drawings depicting hunting and fashionable life, drew cartoons, made sketches of the Houses of Parliament inside and out, and exhibited sculptures and paintings in oil and watercolour in the Royal Academy and galleries.
+Randolph Caldecott (/ˈkɔːldəkɒt/ KAWL-də-kot; 22 March 1846 – 12 February 1886) was a prolific British artist and illustrator who illustrated novels and accounts of foreign travel, made humorous drawings depicting hunting and fashionable life, drew cartoons, made sketches of the Houses of Parliament inside and out, and exhibited sculptures and paintings in oil and watercolour in the Royal Academy.
+He is most famous for his illustrations of children's books, for transforming the style of book illustration, and for his continuing influence on illustrators of children's books.

 Early life

-Caldecott was born at 150 Bridge Street (now No 16), Chester, where his father, John Caldecott, was an accountant, twice married with thirteen children.
+Caldecott was born at 150 Bridge Street (now No 16), Chester, where his father, John Caldecott, was a tailor-turned-accountant, twice married with thirteen children.
 Caldecott was his father's third child with his first wife, Mary Dinah Brookes.
 In 1848, the family moved to Challoner House, Crook Street, Chester, and in 1860 to 23 Richmond Place, Boughton, a village just outside the city.

-From his early childhood, Caldecott drew and modelled, mostly animals.
-His main education came with five years at the King's School, Chester, a grammar school then in the cathedral precinct in the city centre, which he left at the age of fifteen.
-In that same year, 1861, he first had a drawing published, a sketch of a fire at the Queen Hotel, Chester which appeared in the Illustrated London News, together with his account of the blaze.
+From early childhood, Caldecott drew and modelled, mostly animals.
+He occasionally worked in oils, with a favourite subject being his brother Alfred (who would go on to become an eminent philosopher).
+Randolph spent five years at the King's School, Chester, a grammar school in the city centre, where he was Head Boy.
+He won a school prize for drawing and, in 1861, had his first drawing published, a sketch of a fire at the Queen Hotel, Chester which appeared in the Illustrated London News, together with his account of the blaze.

-On leaving school, Caldecott went to work as a clerk at the offices of the Whitchurch & Ellesmere Bank in Whitchurch, Shropshire, and took lodgings at Wirswall, a village near the town.
-When he was out on errands, he was either walking or riding around the countryside, and many of his later illustrations incorporate buildings and scenery of Cheshire and that part of Shropshire.

-Caldecott's love of riding led him to take up fox hunting, and his experiences in the hunting field and his love of the chase bore fruit over the years in a mass of drawings and sketches of hunting scenes, many of them humorous.
+Also in 1861, at age 15, Caldecott left school and, at his father's insistence, went to work as a clerk at the offices of the Whitchurch & Ellesmere Bank in Whitchurch, Shropshire.
+He took lodgings at Wirswall, a village near the town and spent his leisure time sketching the local countryside, fishing, making drawings at shooting meets, markets and cattle fairs.
+His love of riding led him to take up fox hunting, and his experiences in the hunting field and his love of the chase bore fruit over the years, in a mass of drawings and sketches of hunting scenes, many of them humorous.